-Phil Swanson is Head of the Department of Hispanic Studies.
+Phil Swanson is Hughes Professor of Spanish in the Department of Hispanic Studies.
 His departmental teaching focuses on Latin American literature, Hispanic cinema and representations of Hispanic culture.

 His areas of research centre principally on film and modern Latin American literature, with special reference to issues of identity, politics and popular culture, the nueva narrativa, the Boom and the Post-Boom.

 He has published widely in these areas, including books on Donoso, García Márquez and the New Novel.
 Titles include:

 - The Cambridge Companion to Gabriel García Márquez (Cambridge: Cambridge University Press, 2010)

 - Latin American Fiction: A Short Introduction (Oxford: Blackwell, 2004)